Celebrate Mexican Culture

 Cinco de Mayo became a source of inspiration for Mexicans during the French occupation.
 As a moment in which Mexicans had shown courage and determination in the face of a major colonial European power, it came to be a symbol of Mexican pride, unity and patriotism and the occasion is remembered every year.

-Celebrate Cinco de Mayo in Mexico:
+Celebrate Cinco de Mayo in Mexico

 Celebrations in Puebla, where the legendary battle took place, outshine those held elsewhere in Mexico.
 In Puebla the event is commemorated with parades and a battle reenactment.
 Learn more about Cinco de Mayo in Puebla.

-Cinco de Mayo in the United States:
+Cinco de Mayo in the United States

-Throw a Fiesta:
+Throw a Fiesta

+Whether you're planning a small get-together or a major party, there are many resources to help you get your party planning just right.
 From invitations to food, music and decorations, here are some resources for throwing a Cinco de Mayo party.